Oral and Lip Cancer

 Risk factors for lip and oral cavity cancer include:

 - Being exposed to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time

 - Being infected with human papillomavirus (HPV)

 These and other symptoms may be caused by lip and oral cavity cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Consult a doctor if you have any of the following problems: